trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

     };
     ```

-6. Also edit the `buy` function to replace `token_id` by `quantity`, check quantities, check final price is enough and update the current offer
+6. Also edit the `buy` function to replace `token_id` by `quantity`, check quantities, check final price is enough and update the current offer:

     ```ligolang
     @entry